holesail/holesail-server/README.md

 # holesail-server
-Create and announce your server on the HyperDHT, to be used with other Holesail modules.
+Create and announce your server on the HyperDHT P2P protocol.

 ## Installation
 ```shell